The tax burden has increased. In 2013 it was 24.8% and now it is 25.5%

 Of further note is that by the share of paid direct taxes (in the case of Georgia, these are property tax and profit tax) in an enterprise’s commercial profit, Georgia ranks 3rd in the Doing Business rating whilst it is in the 16th position in terms of the paying taxes indicator.
 Georgia is 6th in the world in terms of the easiness of doing business ranking.

-“In 2012-2019, the economy was growing bMostly TrueThe application is accurate, but requires additional information and/or definition
+“In 2017-2022, export to China increasedMostly TrueThe application is accurate, but requires additional information and/or definition

-“There is no directly proportional relatMostly TrueThe application is accurate, but requires additional information and/or definition
+“The inflation rate is less than 1%.”Mostly TrueThe application is accurate, but requires additional information and/or definition